-- 1. Treat everyone with respect. - 2.
-Students should use restrooms on their way to lunch or after lunch. - 3.
-At the beginning of the lunch period all students must either go to the restroom nearest the cafeteria or go directly to the cafeteria. - 4.
+- 8. Inappropriate behavior in restrooms must be reported to an adult immediately. - 9.
+Students shall not take their cell phones into the restroom. - D. Rules for students in the cafeteria - 1.
+Treat everyone with respect. - 2.
+Students should use restrooms nearest the cafeteria on their way to lunch or after lunch during their 10minute recreation period. - 3.
+At the beginning of the lunch period all students should go directly to the cafeteria. - 4.
 Students should remain orderly and respectful while in the lunch line and cafeteria. - 5.
 Students should ask for and gain permission before leaving the cafeteria. - 6.
 Students should dispose of all trash on and around their table. - 7.
 Students should wipe down their table when they have all finished eating. - 8.
-When dismissed from the cafeteria students must go directly to the gym or the media center.
+When dismissed from the cafeteria students must go directly to the gym or the media center. - Rules for students in gym or media center after eating lunch: - 1.
+Students should remain in the gym or media center until dismissed to return to class. - 2.
+Students should follow all media center rules while in the media center after lunch. - 3.
+Students who are not playing in the gym should sit on the bleachers or go to the media center. - 4.
+Students playing in the gym should do so carefully because of the large number of students in the gym. - 5.
+No half court shots allowed.